ajaykumar-hackwarts/Web-Vulnerabilities/XSS.md

 ### Solving :

-- Log in as the regualar user and updating the email.
+- Logging in as the regular user and updating the email.

 <img width="866" height="382" alt="image" src="https://github.com/user-attachments/assets/5d8290a6-2bf6-420e-b65f-718c03b25752" />